 The current study explains the molecular basis of this 44-gene immune based assay and demonstrates that the genes in the assay reflect activation of the innate immune response cGAS/STING/TBK1/IRF3 pathway in response to DNA damage.

 The study is particularly interesting because it provides a clear rationale for the observed link between DNA repair deficiency and activation of the immune checkpoint PD-L1.
 Almac will now pursue their 44-gene assay as a means of prospectively identifying breast cancer patients likely to respond to PD-L1 targeted therapies.

-Almac Diagnostics is one of five business units operating under the ownership of the Almac Group.
-The global personalised medicine company is focused on the discovery, development and commercialisation of diagnostic tests including companion diagnostics.
-In addition, Almac Diagnostics has a pipeline of proprietary oncology based tests in development in therapeutic areas including breast, colon, ovarian, prostate and lung cancer.
+Almac Diagnostic Services is one of five business units operating under the ownership of the Almac Group.
+The global personalized medicine company is focused on the discovery, development and commercialization of diagnostic tests including companion diagnostics.
+In addition, Almac Diagnostic Services has a pipeline of proprietary oncology based tests in development in therapeutic areas including breast, colon, ovarian, prostate and lung cancer.

 About Almac Group